puffnfresh/node-webgl/README.md

 * Find nice ways to remove the `nodejs` variable from example-include.js
 * Add more events (e.g. keyboard)
 * Make/port some WebGL examples
-* Find a way to compile addons with a Cygwin version of node.js

 See
 ---